New Jersey Stage logo

 originally published: 04/07/2026

 (EAST BRUNSWICK, NJ) -- Playhouse 22 presents August Wilson's Fences weekends from April 17 to May 3, 2026.
 In this Pulitzer Prize Award-Winning play, Troy Maxson, a former star of the Negro baseball leagues, is working as a garbage man in 1957 Pittsburgh.
+Excluded from the major leagues in his prime, Troy has grown increasingly bitter, and his anger and frustration take a toll on his wife Rose and his son Cory, who now wants his own chance to play ball professionally.

-The Playhouse 22 production is directed by Di Shawn Gandy.
+The Playhouse 22 production is directed by Di Shawn J. Gandy.
 The cast includes Carmen Balentine (Troy Maxson), Rachelle Dorce (Rose Maxson), Jamin Powell (Jim Bono), Travis Gaston (Cory Maxson), Corey Mosley (Lyons Maxson), Immanuel Simmons (Gabriel Maxson), and Daylyne Renee (Raynell Maxson).

 Performances take place Friday and Saturday nights at 8:00pm; Sunday matinees at 2:00pm.
 Tickets are available for purchase online or by calling the Box Office at (732) 254-3939.
 The theater is located at the Elliott Taubenslag Theater at the East Brunswick Community Arts Center (721 Cranbury Road) in East Brunswick, New Jersey.
+There will be a talkback session with the cast and crew following the Sunday, April 26 performance.

 After premiering at Yale Repertory Theatre in New Haven, Connecticut in April 1985, Fences opened on Broadway at the 46th Street Theatre on March 26, 1987.
 Directed by Lloyd Richards, the production starred James Earl Jones, Mary Alice and Courtney B. Vance.
 In 2010, the play returned to Broadway, directed by Kenny Leon and starring Denzel Washington, Viola Davis and Chris Chalk.